-The Town shall maintain the character of the Town as a predominantly residential community by approving only redevelopment projects that are necessary to meet the needs of Town residents.
+The Town shall maintain it's character as a predominantly residential community by approving development and redevelopment projects that are necessary to meet the needs of Town residents.

-The Town shall continue to prevent critical and dangerous overuse of its streets, parking resources, public services and facilities, and damage to its historic character, and to the overall property values of the community.
+The Town shall continue to prevent critical and dangerous overuse of its infrastructure, parking resources, public services and facilities, and damage to its historic character, in an effort to maintain and grow the overall high property values of the community.